What is Radiation?

-- Radiation is often categorized as either ionizing or non-ionizing depending on the energy of the radiated particles.
+Radiation is often categorized into two types depending on the energy of the radiated particles.

 Nuclear radiation is an energy that is released by elementary particles of the atomic nucleus that caused by the process of nuclear decay.
 According to the International Atomic Energy Agency, the nuclear radiation can cause consequences to nature, human life and facility significantly.
 However, nuclear radiation could be both beneficial or harmful depending upon its utilization.